cristianadam/SetupHunter/README.md

 SetupHunter will set the `CMAKE_BUILD_TYPE` as `HUNTER_CONFIGURATION_TYPES`, so that if you're building `Release` you won't be getting a `Debug` build of the packages.

+SetupHunter will create a `HunterToolchain.cmake` file which will set up the `CMAKE_PREFIX_PATH` and `CMAKE_FIND_ROOT_PATH` variables with the installed path of the Hunter packages.
+If a `CMAKE_TOOLCHAIN_FILE` was used during compilation, it will be included in the `HunterToolchain.cmake` file.

-# Usage
+## Usage

-Setting up Hunter, and adding a package is as easy as:
+Setting up Hunter, and adding a package list is as easy as:

 ```cmake
 # FetchContent is available since CMake version 3.11